 Snacks can help curb hunger while adding a nutritious energy boost to your day.
 But that means choosing foods wisely.

-It’s a great opportunity to fit in another serving of whole grains, fruits, or vegetables!
-These foods are lower in fat and calories compared to most salty snacks and sweets.
+It’s a great opportunity to fit in another serving of whole grains, fruits or vegetables!
+These foods are healthier than salty snacks and sweets.
 They will also fill you up and give you the energy you need.

 Regardless of how many snacks your meal plan includes, portion sizes are the key to controlling your blood glucose and avoiding weight gain.
 So, resist those trips to the vending machine – plan ahead and pack a healthy snack!

-Below are a few snack ideas listed by how much carb they contain.
+Below are a few snack ideas listed by how much carbohydrate they contain.